PyEnSight/ANSYS Omniverse Interface#

 PyEnSight and EnSight Python API#

-in your own python, one can just use the API like this:
+If you are using the ansys-pyensight-core module in your own python, one can just use the API like this:

 from ansys.pyensight.core import LocalLauncher